-Individualized to equip, enlighten, and empower young women who have been sexually exploited, are at risk of being sexually exploited, or have experienced sexual exploitation in their families, SE Support program components serve as an overlay to the Forest Ridge core programming.
+Individualized to equip, enlighten, and empower young women who have been sexually exploited, are at risk of being sexually exploited, or have experienced sexual exploitation in their families, Stop Sexual Exploitation Support program components serve as an overlay to the Forest Ridge core programming.

 All young women identified to have experienced sexual exploitation receive the following services: